sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 * I'll do my best to tailor our in-class discussions to address as many of your questions as I can.
 The earlier you send me your question, the more likely I am to be able to work it into our discussions.
 If I don't address your question in class or via email, please find me during office hours and ask again!

-* I'll check your solutions to the exercises for completeness.
-Hefferon provides an answer key for all of the exercises in the textbook, and you are encouraged to check your solutions for correctness yourself.
+* I'll check your solutions to the reading assignment exercises only for completeness.
+They'll always be odd-numbered problems, and you're encouraged to check your answers to the reading assignment exercises in the back of the book.

 ### In-class structure

-I'll begin class with a very brief discussion of the reading (ideally no longer than 30 minutes).
+I'll begin class with a very brief discussion of the reading.
 This is not intended to be a substitute for having done the reading.
-Instead, the idea is to refresh your memory about what we'll be discussing in class today.
+Instead, the idea is to refresh your memory about what we'll be discussing in class today by working through an couple of examples.

 We'll spend most of class time solving problems in the following format.